 Identity involves uniqueness as part of its meaning.
 To identify a unique person in the spatio-temporal reality the event of birth is used to differentiate a person from another.
 The most familiar document of identity is one’s passport used for travel.

-But Identity is not just about uniqueness of date of birth in a specific family, as information in a passport reveals.
+But Identity is not just about the uniqueness of the date of birth in a specific family, as information in a passport reveals.
 Undoubtedly, the passport itself would not have existed without an “authority of origin”, which had generated that document of identity in the first place.

-This simple example points to the fact that: specifying identity of a person can be accomplished only in relation to a reference of origin (to whom that person belongs).
+This simple example points to the fact that: specifying the identity of a person can be accomplished only in relation to a reference of origin (to whom that person belongs).

-Another example, which clarifies the link between a person’s uniqueness on one hand, and the general group to which the person belongs - is the DNA pattern.
+Another example, which clarifies the link between a person’s uniqueness on one hand, and the general group to which the person belongs - at the DNA pattern.
 Specific DNA strand identifies a specific individual, but in the same time, the DNA contains patterns of information about the group of humanity - from whom that particular individual is inseparable.

 Uniqueness of a person occupies %0.1 of the total information of the DNA, while % 99.9 is shared among all people.